codio-templates/ThinkJava2/.guides/content/input-and-output-putting-it-all-together.md

 See the example java code in the left pane.
 To compile and run the code, press the "Run"!
-{Run!}(sh .guides/bg.sh javac code/ch03/Putting It All Together.java java -cp code/ch03/Putting It All Together )
+{Run!| terminal}(sh .guides/bg.sh javac code/ch03/Convert.java java -cp code/ch03/ Convert )
  Although not required, all variables and constants are declared at the top of `main`.
 This practice makes it easier to find their types later on, and it helps the reader know what data is involved in the algorithm.